Do you have a picky eater older child and don’t want to make the same mistakes again with your infant, but don’t know where to start?

 12 Ways to Prevent Picky Eating

 There are many, many things you can do to encourage your child to try new food.
-Here’s how to get started even while your young child is in the high chair.
+Even if your child refuses to eat anything, there are ways to get started whether your child is in the high chair or at the table.

 1. Introduce Finger Foods On Time